 Alternatively, the cheapest option to go by road would be to take a Karnataka State Road Transport Corporation (KSRTC) bus.

-Explore the different types and timings of buses available from Bangalore to Mysore and book your tickets at KSRTC site.
-They offer AC as well as non AC bus services, with the tickets ranging from 130 INR to 350 INR, depending on the type of bus class you choose.
-The journey on an average takes about 3 hours.
+Explore the different types and timings of buses available from Bangalore to Mysore and book your tickets at the KSRTC site.
+They offer AC as well as non-AC bus services, with tickets ranging from 130 INR to 350 INR, depending on the type of bus class you choose.
+The journey on average takes about 3 hours.

 Being the cheapest and the safest option, trains are pretty popular with people wanting to commute between Bangalore and Mysore.

-With trains running throughout the day, you can conveniently travel at any timing suitable for you.
+With trains running throughout the day, you can conveniently travel at any time suitable for you.

 |The journey roughly takes about 2 hours and 45 minutes, going through the scenic beauties of the towns of Karnataka.
 Do not forget to catch a sight of the graceful Cauvery River from the railway track.|

-The ticket roughly costs around 150 INR for sleeper class.
+The ticket roughly costs around 150 INR for the sleeper class.

 Railway booking can easily be done online by logging on to the IRCTC site.
 It provides all the necessary information about the various trains running from Bangalore to Mysore.

 Note: Traveling via train or via the state transport bus is a fast and cheap mode of commute.
 However, it will deprive you of checking out the places mentioned in my Bangalore to Mysore itinerary.
 Here’s what I suggest – Take a train trip for one side only and make the other a personalized road trip.